Kevin Carroll (prosthetist): Winter the dolphin

-In 2005, a baby dolphin (later named Winter) became entangled in the ropes of a crab trap.
-The rope cut off the supply of blood to her tail which resulted in her tail being amputated.
+In 2005, a two-month-old baby dolphin (later named Winter) became entangled in the ropes of a crab trap and was brought to Clearwater Marine Aquarium for rehabilitation.
+Since the rope cut off the supply of blood to her tail, her tail slowly self-amputated.

 It was thought that Winter would learn to swim without a tail, but this forced her to swim with a "side to side" motion instead of the normal "up and down" motion.
 Winter's veterinarians feared that this unusual movement would damage her spine.
 Kevin Carroll, who had previously designed prosthetics for other animals (including dogs, an ostrich and a duck), volunteered to help after hearing about Winter on NPR and became Winter's prosthetist in 2005.

 Kevin and a team of experts, including Hanger clinician Dan Strzempka, began working on creating a prosthetic tail for Winter.
-While Carroll thought that it would be a simple task, the project took over a year and a half before Winter began wearing the tail.
+While Carroll thought that it would be a simple task, the project took over a year and a half before the tail was ready for Winter to wear.
 The successful creation of an artificial tail fluke is the first time a full prosthetic tail has been created for a dolphin.

 Carroll and Strzempka worked with a chemical engineer to develop WintersGel, a new material that would disperse pressure evenly onto the dolphin's skin.
 Now the material is used for human amputees including Brian Kolfage and Megan McKeon.